CaliforniaClean Truck Check

 Out-of-State Vehicles

 Not all vehicles are subject to Clean Truck Check compliance.
-The following are exempt:
+The vehicles below are exempt.
+Low annual mileage is not an exemption — a vehicle driven under 1,000 miles a year must still comply.

-• Zero-Emission Vehicles: Battery- electric and hydrogen fuel cell vehicles are not required to register.
+Battery-electric and hydrogen fuel-cell vehicles are not required to register.

 What Are the Requirements to Obtain the Clean Truck Check Certificate?

-To qualify for the Clean Truck Check certificate, vehicles must meet specific requirements related to weight, engine year, testing, and compliance.
+To qualify for the Clean Truck Check certificate, vehicles must meet specific requirements related to weight, fuel type, testing, and registration.

 Gross Vehicle Weight Rating (GVWR)